 Environmental practice is a part of the Ekornes culture which is built on a strong Scandinavian heritage and tradition to protect the beautiful nature that surrounds us.
-Ekornes encourage "More with less" through the whole value chain: Create more value with less use of resources.
+Ekornes encourage through the whole value chain to create more value with less use of resources.

-The environmental policy is presented in Ekornes - Objectives and Values and available for all stakeholders.
-The environmental policy has been seen to by the Environmental steering group.
+The sustainability policy is stated in page 5 and grounded in Ekornes Objectives and Values, being available for all stakeholders.
+The environmental policy is governed by a corporate social responsibility manager and the Environmental steering group.
 The group consists of people with different backgrounds and from different departments.
 Product development, marketing, chemistry, purchasing, Health and safety are represented today.
 In short, the Environmental Steering Group works to bridge the gaps between the different markets and departments, and function as a central hub for environmental issues and expertise.